-Moreover, I really liked how each of the cars feel so different that they could practically be turned into their own separate games.
+I really liked how each of the cars handle so distinctly that they could practically be turned into their own separate games.
 For example, the F1000 cars drive like a bar of soap on a wet floor in that they whizz around the twisty, closed circuits like lightning.

 The Minis, on the other hand, have only four gears and drive a slower and more sluggish race around the track.
 They turn pretty fast, but building up speed to pass your opponents is a little harder.
 Then there are the touring cars which allow for blistering speeds on the straights in street races, but those hairpin turns will force you to come all the way down to 2nd gear if you don’t feather the throttle properly.

 GRID’s arcade heritage comes out in the forgiving perks of the gameplay.
-The acceleration of the cars is perhaps a little exaggerated, particularly in the NPC drivers, but at least players have the option to catch up after an rendezvous with the tire barrier.
-As mentioned, the ability to rewind time returns here, and players will only have a limited number of these which helped me not to abuse this feature (like I tend to do when playing Forza Horizon).
+The acceleration of the cars is perhaps a little exaggerated, particularly in the NPC drivers, but at least players have the option to catch up again after an accidental rendezvous with the tire barrier.
+The ability to rewind time returns here, but players will only have access to limited number of these which will help prevent people like me from abusing the mechanic (like when I play Forza Horizon).